SciML/ColPrac/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)
 ```

-In many-cases ColPrac serves in the places of a `CONTRIBUTING.md`, having all the common guidance that you would otherwise put there.
+Typically, ColPrac serves in places of a `CONTRIBUTING.md`, having all the common guidance that you would otherwise put there.
-If your package has its own `CONTRIBUTING.md` then you should also link to ColPrac there, and indicate how the contents of ColPrac relates to the `CONTRIBUTING.md`.
+If your package has its own `CONTRIBUTING.md`, then you should also link to ColPrac there, and indicate how the content of ColPrac relates to the `CONTRIBUTING.md`.
-For example by stating:
+For example, by stating:

 > We follow the [ColPrac guide for collaborative practices](https://github.com/SciML/ColPrac).
 > New contributors should make sure to read that guide.